Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_autopilot.md

 ![AMC Sky Dart autopilot HSPD MODE changing forward speed](/assets/images/demo/skydart_hspdchange.svg)

+{: .warning }
+Although there is no speed limit for horizontal flight in HSPD mode, flying over rough terrain at high speeds will cause the autopilot system to disengage without warning if it is unable to compensate for rapidly changing height above ground level.

 ## X10
 Turning X10 on when HSPD mode is on increases the joystick sensitivity by a factor of 10.
 In [PROP CTRL](#prop-ctrl-proportional-control) mode, it changes the full scale joystick deflection from 1 $\frac m s$ to 10 $\frac m s$.